metio/terraform-provider-k8s/docs/data-sources/operator_tigera_io_tenant_v1_manifest.md

 Optional:

-- `control_plane_replicas` (Number) ControlPlaneReplicas defines how many replicas of the control plane core components will be deployedin the Tenant's namespace.
+- `control_plane_replicas` (Number) ControlPlaneReplicas defines how many replicas of the control plane core components will be deployed in the Tenant's namespace.
 Defaults to the controlPlaneReplicas in Installation CR
 - `dashboards_job` (Attributes) DashboardsJob configures the Dashboards job (see [below for nested schema](#nestedatt--spec--dashboards_job))
-- `elastic` (Attributes) Elastic configures per-tenant ElasticSearch and Kibana parameters.This field is required for clusters using external ES. (see [below for nested schema](#nestedatt--spec--elastic))
+- `elastic` (Attributes) Elastic configures per-tenant ElasticSearch and Kibana parameters.
+This field is required for clusters using external ES. (see [below for nested schema](#nestedatt--spec--elastic))
 - `es_kube_controller_deployment` (Attributes) ESKubeControllerDeployment configures the ESKubeController Deployment. (see [below for nested schema](#nestedatt--spec--es_kube_controller_deployment))
 - `id` (String) ID is the unique identifier for this tenant.
 - `linseed_deployment` (Attributes) LinseedDeployment configures the linseed Deployment. (see [below for nested schema](#nestedatt--spec--linseed_deployment))